emanchado/narrows/README.md

 # NARROWS

-What about the other characters??
-There should probably be a dramatis personae.
-The problem is that the narrator might not have finished all character sheets.

 NARROWS is an online storytelling system.
 The name stands for NARRation On Web System.
 The easiest way to explain it is to imagine an online